Interactive Visual Reasoning under Uncertainty: Related Work

-\ac{est} differs from previous works by introducing scientific thinking and active causal discovery into visual reasoning.
-We compare \ac{est} with the existing dataset benchmarks in \cref{tab:comparison}.
-As an interactive environment, \ac{est} enables agents to gain information actively from the environment to test and revise their hypotheses, fundamentally distinctive from classic visual reasoning tasks such as CLEVR.
-The causal structure in \ac{est} is rich and easy for intervention, going beyond the traditional paradigm of passive observation and reasoning.
-In addition, \ac{est} also focuses on active exploration and efficiency in reasoning; one cannot predict two steps ahead unless it interacts with the environment and collects new observations, akin to the scientific discovery process.
+Several notable works have contributed to advancing agents' reasoning abilities in few-shot scenarios, where agents learn from a small number of examples or instances to solve problems.
+Popular works include Omniglot \citep{lake2015human, lake2019omniglot} and RAVEN \citep{zhang2019raven}.
+Additionally, other studies have explored the topic of uncertainty in few-shot settings.
+In particular, \citet{vedantam2021curi} introduces a dataset that highlights compositional reasoning under uncertainty; \citet{zhang2021acre} proposes the task of causal induction, which requires a model to determine if a factor resulted in a subsequent effect; \citet{jiang2023mewl} introduces a benchmark to assess how machines resolve referential uncertainty when learning new words.
+Our environment goes beyond simple passive reasoning by allowing fast trials to reduce uncertainty.

-Notably, while adopting a similar setting with the Blicket experiment in ACRE, \ac{est} is more than interactive ACRE: By abstracting out the sensorimotor complexity, \ac{est} places emphasis on the under-explored topic of \textit{interventional causal discovery}.
-An agent not only needs to perform causal reasoning to figure out the hidden relations based on observation, but also and more importantly, to propose interventional trials to collect new information in the most efficient way to understand the system.
-The discovery process is at the core of scientific thinking, bringing a new problem for agents to generate and test interventions to disentangle confounders in causal discovery.
+\ac{env} differs from previous works by introducing uncertainty into visual reasoning. \cref{tab:comparison} compares \ac{env} with existing dataset benchmarks.
+As an interactive environment, \ac{env} enables agents to gain information actively from the environment to test and revise their hypotheses, fundamentally distinctive from classic visual reasoning tasks such as CLEVR.
+The causal structure in \ac{env} is rich and easy for intervention, going beyond the traditional paradigm of passive observation and reasoning.
+In addition, \ac{env} also focuses on active exploration and efficiency in reasoning.
+Notably, while adopting a similar setting with the Blicket experiment in ACRE, \ac{env} is more than interactive ACRE: by abstracting out the perceptual complexity, \ac{env} places emphasis on the under-explored topic of uncertainty resolution.
+An agent needs to induce the hidden relations based on observation and, more importantly, propose interventional trials to collect new information efficiently to test its hypothesis and disentangle confounders in complex phenomena.